Early life and career of Thomas Jefferson: Jeffersons of Virginia

 Thomas Jefferson was born on April 13, 1743 (April 2, 1743 O.S.) at the family home in Shadwell, Goochland County, Virginia, now part of Albemarle County.
 His mother was Jane Randolph, daughter of Isham Randolph, a ship's captain and sometime planter, and his wife.
 Peter and Jane married in 1739.
 Thomas Jefferson had appeared to have little interest in and indifference to his ancestry; he stated that he only knew that his paternal grandfather lived.

 Before the widower William Randolph, an old friend of Peter Jefferson, died in 1745, he appointed Peter as guardian to manage his Tuckahoe Plantation and care for his four children.
 That year the Jeffersons relocated to Tuckahoe, where they lived for the next seven years before returning to Shadwell in 1752.
 Here Thomas Jefferson recorded his earliest memory, that of being carried on a pillow by a slave during the move to Tuckahoe.
 Peter Jefferson died in 1757 and the Jefferson estate was divided between Peter's two sons; Thomas and Randolph.
 John Harvie Sr. then became Thomas' guardian.
-Thomas inherited approximately 5000 acre of land, including Monticello and between 20–40 slaves.
+Thomas inherited approximately 5000 acre of land, including Monticello and between 20 and 40 slaves.
 He took control of the property after he came of age at 21.

 On October 1, 1765, when Jefferson was 22, his oldest sister Jane died at the age of 25.
 He fell into a period of deep mourning, as he was already saddened by the absence of his sisters Mary, who had been married several years to John Bolling III, and Martha, who in July had wed Dabney Carr.
 Both lived at their husbands' residences.
 Only Jefferson's younger siblings Elizabeth, Lucy, and the two toddlers, were at home.
 He drew little comfort from the younger ones, as they did not provide him with the same intellectual engagement as the older sisters had.
 According to the historian Ferling, while growing up Jefferson struggled with loneliness and abandonment issues that eventually developed into a reclusive lifestyle as an adult.